State Children's Ombudsman Offices

 |

-The Ombudsman must be an attorney licensed to practice law in Indiana or a social worker with a master's degree, and must have significant experience or education in child development and child advocacy, including at least two (2) years experience working with child abuse and neglect.
+The ombudsman is appointed by the governor.
+The ombudsman must be an attorney licensed to practice law in Indiana or a social worker with a master's degree.
+They must have significant experience or education in child development and child advocacy, including at least two (2) years’ experience working with child abuse and neglect.
+The ombudsman cannot have worked for DCS within the preceding 12 months.

 |